Albert0i/jest-course/JJSR.md

 #### I. Basic setup
-The first step is to combine [json-serverJ](https://github.com/typicode/json-server) and [Swagger UI](https://www.npmjs.com/package/swagger-ui-express) into a combined server.
+The first step is to combine [json-serverJ](https://github.com/typicode/json-server) and [Swagger UI](https://www.npmjs.com/package/swagger-ui-express) into a single server.

 app.js
 ```